The Urban Canopy's vision is to show how the urban agriculture movement can help create a more sustainable and equitable food system.

 We enable others by making farming as easy as possible on as many unused spaces as possible.
 Let’s grow food!

-We are no longer accepting job applications for the 2016 season.
-However, if your personal mission aligns with ours we would love to read your responses to this questionnaire so we can learn more about you.
+We are NOW accepting job applications for the 2017 season.
+We have seasonal, part-time, and full-time positions opening up.
+If your personal mission aligns with ours we would love to read your responses to this questionnaire so we can learn more about you.
 Thanks! - Eric Rodriguez, HR

 While working with Chicago Public Schools as an Education Pioneer Fellow in 2010, our founder Alex Poltorak explored how nutrition affects children in school.
 If a child can’t get enough to eat, or lacks healthy food options, concentrating on and succeeding in school become secondary concerns.
 Alex dreamed of utilizing idle rooftops, vacant lots, and empty buildings in urban environments to grow fruits & vegetables as a way to attack this problem directly within communities.